hong539/resume/README.md

 ## to do list

+  * integration with CI/CD pipelines with GitHub Actions/Jenkins/ArgoCD...etc
 ~~* pdf2htmlEX (generate *.html from *.pdf)~~
-* refactoring output from pdf2htmlEX with React Web framework
+~~* refactoring output from pdf2htmlEX with React+Next.js Web framework~~

 ## workflows/pipelines